Welcome

 I’m a nature-loving, backpacking, fire dancing lover of all things old and anything related to music.
 I’m curious about everything and love to learn.
 I find inspiration in the wisdom of time and the natural world.
 I love to play and I find humor in human idiosyncrasies.

 I received my coaching education at The Mindfulness Coaching School where I was fortunate to teach courses in mindful eating and body awareness.
 I have a bachelor’s degree in occupational therapy and a master’s degree in dementia and aging.
-I have more than 20 years of experience working with diverse populations in healthcare, academic and community settings.
+I have more than 20 years of experience working with diverse populations in healthcare, academic and community settings across the United States.
 My coaching and consultative approach is grounded in contemplative and cognitive science from which I use embodied and relational awareness practices.

-My passion for the work I do comes from my life experiences; living with an eating disorder, navigating life with sensory processing sensitivity, helping my father find meaning after having a stroke and living in a nursing home, grieving the death of my mother, losing friends and beloveds to addiction, and learning from the countless people that I’ve been honored to work with.
+My passion for the work I do comes from my life experiences; living with an eating disorder, navigating life with sensory processing sensitivity trait, helping my father find meaning after having a stroke and navigating life in a nursing home, grieving the death of my mother, losing friends and beloveds to addiction, and learning from the countless people that I’ve been honored to work with.

 On a quiet afternoon shortly after my father had been admitted to rehabilitation after his second stroke, my mother told me she was going to be a Stephen Minister.
 When I asked her why, she said, “because I want to do something good with all that I’ve been through so other people don’t have to go through things like this alone.”